 Public Policy and Administration

-The Public Policy and Administration major is offered through the Political Science Department, one of two departments in the School of International and Public Affairs within the College of Arts & Letters.
+The Public Policy and Administration major is offered through the Department of Political Science, one of two departments in the School of Public and International Affairs within the College of Arts & Letters.

 Admission and Progression Standards:

 Visit the Major Snapshots site to learn more about the admission and progression standards of this major.

 The major in public policy and administration provides students with a general foundation in the nature of public policy, the public workplace and its political and legal environments.
 This program consists of a core of courses offering general knowledge essential for understanding and working in the public arena.
 This core provides students with an appreciation of the political culture of public work, the economic environment of public work, measurement techniques and a basic understanding of the policy process.

 Students are offered a choice between two concentration options: public policy or public management.
 In the Public Policy concentration students acquire knowledge of the nature, dynamics, implementation and substance of public policy and its analysis.
 The Public Management concentration emphasizes government institutions, administrative process, and technical skill development.

 In addition, courses in both concentrations heighten student's critical, analytical and communication skills through case studies, exercises and the intensive writing requirement.
 The public policy concentration requires a senior capstone experience which seeks to bring policy and analytical skills to bear on a practical issue of public policy.
 Public management students must complete the dual capstone requirements of a public management seminar and an internship, requiring an integration of knowledge from both general studies and major studies by focusing students on specific cases and workplace applications.